sanity-io/sanity-request-logs-analysis/README.md

 # Request log scripts

-This repository contains a collection of scripts to help parse request logs.
+This repository is intended to contain a collection of scripts to help parse request logs.
 Reference: [Request log schema](https://www.sanity.io/docs/reference-request-log-data).
+More scripts will be added over time.

+PR's welcome!

 ## Jupyter Notebook